stewartadam/cloud-shell-profiles/README.md

 # About
-Cloud Shell Profiles centralizes your shell script and SSH configuration using a cloud sync provider (Dropbox, OneDrive, Google Drive, Copy, etc) so that they are shared and synchronized between your machines.
+Cloud Shell Profiles centralizes your shell profiles and SSH configuration using a cloud sync provider (Dropbox, OneDrive, Google Drive, Copy, etc) so that they are shared and synchronized between your machines.